tslocke/hobocookbook/manual/viewhints.markdown

 This API is used internally in Hobo, for example in the Rapid tag library, to create a user interface according to your declarations.
 That's really all there is to it.

 It's important to note that the view-hints mechanism is entirely optional, and may not be appropriate for all applications (especially larger applications).
 Everything you can do with view-hints can be done with much more flexibility by defining DRYML tags and page templates.
-What view-hints give you, is a way to achieve common UI customisations very quickly and easily.
+What view-hints give you is a way to achieve common UI customisations very quickly and easily.

 ## Child relationships